The Unforgettable Fire – U2 (1984)

 The song grows in intensity – at one point drummer Larry Mullen drops his brushes for a pair of sticks, and the change in tone is remarkable.
 Bono’s soft voice becomes a yell as he proclaims, “I’m wide awake / Wide awake / I’m not sleeping” before the mood drifts back to the Edge’s dreamlike chord progression.
 It’s sheer beauty that has only gotten better as U2 has performed it live.

 Bono wore sunglasses, sometimes wearing makeup and looking like a cocky mime.
-The Edge took to wearing bandanas around his balding pate and replaced his signature guitar playing with more of an industrial sound.
+The Edge took to wearing bandanas and ski caps around his balding pate and replaced his signature guitar playing with more of an industrial sound.
 And though I welcomed them back to the fold when they returned to their roots for All That You Can’t Leave Behind, I never forgave them for the disappointment.
 Yeah, I’m one of those fans.

 Thirty-five years later, I discovered unreleased tracks from The Unforgettable Fire that deepened my love for those sessions.
 Tracks such as “Yoshino Blossom,” “Disappearing Act,” “Boomerang I” and “Bass Trap” filled out the context of what the band was going through during that time.